ryzhong/highest-profit/README.md

 ## Tests

-Run a test on test.csv to see if there is desired results.
+Run a test with test.csv

 ```
 npm test